 This is one of the most popular sprinkler heads for your hose, and especially for summer fun.
 These are usually long devices with lots of holes where water sprays from, and the head oscillates back and forth to cover small, medium, and large lawns.
 They’re also perfect for running through.

-The problem with most hose-connected sprinkler head is that they’re stationary, and usually you only have the one connected.
+The problem with most hose-connected sprinkler heads is that they’re stationary, and usually you only have the one connected.
 Traveling style sprinklers will move along a track while watering your lawn, which helps with coverage of a large lawn.

 Multiple Stream Sprinklers